Skip to main content

 Faculty & Instructors

-The professors who teach in the program include widely-published researchers, best-selling authors, and award-winning teachers.
+The professors who teach in the program include widely published researchers, best-selling authors, and award-winning teachers.
 They are experts at merging theory and application to guide participants in the classroom and beyond.
 Using a blend of case studies, briefings, class discussions and experiential learning, your professors will create a classroom experience that is energized and exciting.

 Faculty and instructors subject to change.